 For more information about related matters, please see contact details below:

 - General health information: Hunter New England Local Health District: 1300 066 055

 Other contamination information: NSW EPA Environment Line: 13 15 55

-You will find the latest updates about the environmental investigation, site map and project timeline here.
+You will find the latest updates about the investigation and remediation, location map and project timeline here.